jliszka/jliszka.github.com/_posts/2013-08-19-climbing-the-probability-distribution-ladder.md

 ### Conclusion

-I hope this was a little bit illuminating about how various probability distributions arise and how they are related to one another.
-Obviously there is a lot more to say about each of these distributions, but this should give you a taste for how code can shed light on some of the more esoteric concepts in mathematics.
+Obviously there is a lot more to say about each of these distributions, but I hope this has removed some of the mystery around how various probability distributions arise and how they are related to one another.

+All of this is going somewhere, I promise!
-In the next post I'll look at the Central Limit Theorem, which sounds scary but I promise you is not.
+In the next post I'll take a look at the Central Limit Theorem, which sounds scary but I promise you is not.

-All of the code in this post is available on [github](http://github.com/jliszka/probability-monad).
+The code in this post is available on [github](http://github.com/jliszka/probability-monad).